Insurance for startups and SMEs: Key considerations when choosing group health insurance

 - Maternity coverage: This is another add-on for female employees expecting to conceive a child, covering everything from prenatal, delivery, and sometimes postnatal emergency care.

 Once you have an idea of the plan you require, you need to figure out the kind of insurance company you want to go for.
 Traditional insurers tend to rely on agents and usually require a lot of paperwork.
-If you don’t have a well staffed HR department, or would rather not overcomplicate things, tech-savvy insurers are a good option.
+If you don’t have a well-staffed HR department, or would rather not overcomplicate things, tech-savvy insurers are a good option.
 Whether it’s selecting doctors, booking appointments, or making claims, having an easy-to-use online platform to do this will save both you and your employee some valuable time.
+Telemedicine is also considered an interesting benefit for employees too.
+This is true given the current COVID-19 crisis the whole of Hong Kong, as well as the rest of the world, is currently in.

-5. Legal aspects: using insurers that comply with data laws
+5. Review the legal aspects of insurance: using insurers that comply with data laws

 Outside of work, Suphanida enjoys traveling to new places and immersing herself in different cultures.